-The composition of due to/from other funds as of June 30, 2023 is as follows:
+The composition of due to/from other funds as of June 30, 2024 is as follows:

-Receivable Entity Payable Entity Amount
+Receivable Fund Payable Fund Amount

-General Fund American Rescue Plan Fund \$ 433,434
+General Fund Solid Waste Fund \$ 453,902

-SPLOST Fund General Fund 32,885

-Stormwater Fund General Fund 70,969
+Stormwater Fund General Fund 182,498

-Nonmajor Governmental Funds General Fund 60,552
+Nonmajor Governmental Funds General Fund 131,900

-\$ 597,840
+\$ 768,300

-The interfund balance between the General Fund and SPLOST Fund is the result of private source revenue used to help fund SPLOST projects that was initially credited to the General Fund and at year-end the revenue was recorded to the correct fund.
-The interfund balance between the General Fund and the American Rescue Plan Act Fund is the result of amounts paid by the General Fund on behalf of the American Rescue Plan Act Fund.
+The interfund balance between the General Fund and Solid Waste Fund is the result of sanitation contract expenditures paid from the General Fund.
 The interfund balance between the General Fund and the Stormwater Fund is the result of grant reimbursement funds deposited to the General operating account that were transferred to the Stormwater operating account in July 2023.
-The interfund balance between the General Fund and the Opioid Settlement Fund is the result of Opioid Settlement Fund revenue deposited to General Fund cash accounts, as the City does not maintain separate deposit accounts for the Opioid Settlement Fund as of June 30, 2023.
+The interfund balance between the General Fund and the Opioid Settlement Fund is the result of Opioid Settlement Fund revenue deposited to General Fund cash accounts, as the City does not maintain separate deposit accounts for the Opioid Settlement Fund as of June 30, 2024.
 The Interfund balances are due to the timing of year end and the actual payments and receipts between the funds.

-The composition of interfund transfers for the year ended June 30, 2023 is as follows:
+The composition of interfund transfers for the year ended June 30, 2024 is as follows:

 Transfer Out Transfer In Amount

-American Rescue Plan Fund General Fund \$ 5,000,000

-Stormwater Fund General Fund 200,000
+Stormwater Fund General Fund \$ 295,000

-Sanitation Fund General Fund 27,500
+Solid Waste Fund General Fund 27,500

 General Fund Nonmajor Governmental Funds 500,000

-\$ 5,727,500
+\$ 822,500

 Transfers are used to move unrestricted revenues from the enterprise funds to the General Fund to support operations in the General Fund.
-Transfers are used to move funds from the American Rescue Plan Act Fund to the General Fund representing the portion of federal program funds used by the City to cover revenue replacement.
-Lastly, transfers are used to move funds from the General Fund to the nonmajor governmental fund for the City's funding contribution to the Curiosity Lab.
+Transfers are used to move funds from the General Fund to the nonmajor governmental fund for the City's funding contribution to the Curiosity Lab.